Multarix/Discord-Hide-Blocked-Messages/readme.md

 function hideBlocked(){
     const blocked = document.querySelectorAll('[class^="groupStart"]'); // Find all "Blocked Messages"
     blocked.forEach(blokMsg => {
         if(blokMsg.style.display !== "none") blokMsg.style.display = "none"; // Hide the message if it's not already hidden.
-Hey presto, no more blocked person.
     });
 };
 setInterval(hideBlocked, 500); // Repeat every half second.
 Recommended to keep at 500, but raise/ lower if you wish.